pritamqu/pritamqu.github.io/index.md

 <!-- I received the First Prize in the IEEE Research Excellence Awards (2023) for my work on self-supervised learning.  -->
-I was awarded the John Barron Doctoral Dissertation Award by the Canadian Image Processing and Pattern Recognition Society (CIPPRS) in 2026.
+I was awarded the 2026 John Barron Doctoral Dissertation Award by the Canadian Image Processing and Pattern Recognition Society, presented annually to the top PhD thesis in computer vision and robotics across Canada.

 Outside research I enjoy photography, film-making, coffee, long walks, and badminton.